Best Running Shorts for Women of 2024

 The Oiselle Featherweight Roga Shorts let you move freely while offering excellent protection from chafing.
 They’re light, moisture-wicking, and quick-drying.
 Plus, these shorts come with a functional waistband pocket and a form-fitting style.

-Oiselle’s lightest shorts provide just the right level of breathability for even the hottest summer runs.
+These are Oiselle’s lightest shorts, providing the right breathability level for even the hottest summer runs.
 They truly live up to their featherweight name, yet they remain durable enough to withstand butt-sliding down scree fields.
-The brand put a lot of thought into the four-way stretch material in the paneling, and these shorts move with the body, whether you’re going up big rock steps or flying down a steep trail.
+The brand put a lot of thought into the four-way stretch material in the paneling, and these shorts move with the body, whether going up big rock steps or flying down a steep trail.

 A wide, compressive waistband fits comfortably in the middle of your waist.
 An infinity drawstring prevents the dreaded muffin top while letting you adjust the waist to your needs.
 A mesh pocket running along the back of the waistband offers ample room to stuff those empty wrappers, though the pocket is not ideal for something as heavy as a smartphone.
 A phone will bounce unless you really cinch the cord.

 You won’t even notice the perfectly sized built-in mesh liner.
-A V-shaped four-inch inseam remains longer at the inner thigh and tapers along the side, maximizing chafe protection and yet enhancing freedom of movement and style.
-Our primary tester turned to these shorts for every major summer outing, including a 50-mile fastest-known time effort in muggy New Hampshire, multiple races, and backpacking trips.
+A V-shaped four-inch inseam remains longer at the inner thigh and tapers along the side, maximizing chafe protection while enhancing freedom of movement and style.
+Our primary tester turned to these shorts for every major summer outing, including a 50-mile FKT effort in muggy New Hampshire, multiple races, and backpacking trips.

 Inseam: 4 inches | Liner type: Brief